"Behold your lord and master... me!"

 - Subverted in the second Wild Cards book, Aces High.
 A homeless woman who has the power to communicate with woodland creatures orders hundreds of squirrels to run under the wheels of a car on a mountain road, causing the car to skid out of control on their carcasses and crash — all so that she could get revenge on the car's driver.

 - In Charlie and the Chocolate Factory, the factory has a room full of trained squirrels shelling walnuts, because Mr. Wonka trusts only squirrels to extract the walnuts in one piece.
 Veruca Salt decides she wants one of these squirrels.
-The squirrels decide Veruca is a bad nut and toss her down the garbage chute where bad nuts go.
-(Her parents go next.)
+The squirrels decide Veruca is a bad nut (because she has a Hollow Sounding Head) and toss her down the garbage chute where bad nuts go.
+(Her parents go next!)

 - Averted with Cheeter, the squirrel familiar of Owen the druid from A Night In The Lonesome October.
 Probably the grumpiest and most blunt-spoken of the familiars, mostly because he was drafted into the job.